to select a solid-state HF amplifier ? (II)

 power output, load SWR, and ALC level.

-send forward and reflected power signals to the controller : reflectometers, the LPF
+other devices send forward and reflected power signals to the controller : reflectometers, the LPF

 output and the automatic antenna tuner input and output.
 These